jperkin/node-rpio/README.md

 function pollcb(pin)
 {
         /*
-         * Interrupts aren't supported by the underlying hardware, so events
+         * Interrupts aren't supported by the underlying hardware, so
-         * may be missed during the 1ms poll window.
-The best we can do is to
+         * events may be missed during the 1ms poll window.
+The best
-         * print the current state after a event is detected.
+         * we can do is to print the current state after an event.
          */
         var state = rpio.read(pin) ? 'pressed' : 'released';
-        console.log('Button event on P%d (button currently %s)', pin, state);
+        console.log('Button event on P%d (currently %s)', pin, state);
 }

 rpio.poll(15, pollcb);